LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 Login to your LoginRadius account or [signup here](https://www.loginradius.com/) if you don't have one.

-Once you log in u can see by default one application will be created for you. otherwise, you can create a new application here from the following screen by clicking `New App`.
+Once you log in u can see by default, one application will be created for you.
+Otherwise, you can create a new application here from the following screen by clicking `New App`.

 ![loginradius-dashboard.png](loginradius-dashboard.png)

 I will be using the existing application itself for this demo as I am using a free plan.
 In the free plan, you can create only one application (no need for card details).

 Upgrade your application subscription to the `Developer Pro` Version as OIDC is available in this version.
-(For free plan 21 days trial is available).
+(For a free plan, 21 days trial is available).

 ![loginradius-upgrade-subscription-1.png](loginradius-upgrade-subscription-1.png)